IBM-Cloud/DevOps-Services-Docs/tutorials/trackplan/index.md

 * [Summary](#summary)
 * [Next steps](#nextsteps)

----
-<a name='objectives'></a>
-##Learning objectives

-* Create a project in DevOps Services.
-* Add a Git repository to the project.
-* Add the Track & Plan feature to the project.
-* Plan work by creating work items.
-* Manage work in the backlog against the current work.
-* Plan sprints.
-* Manage the current work.

----

 <a name='prereq'></a>
 ##Before you begin

 [Sign up for DevOps Services](https://hub.jazz.net/register).
 When you sign up, you'll create an IBM id, create an alias, and register with IBM&reg; Bluemix&trade;.

----
+You can use the Track & Plan feature with all of your public DevOps Services projects at no cost.
+If you use the feature with private projects, a fee might apply.
+For more details, [see the Pricing page][22].

 <a name='set_up_an_IBM_devops_services_project'></a>
 ##Set up a DevOps Services project

 1. [Sign in to DevOps Services][1].
 Your Projects page opens.
 ![Bluemix DevOps Services new user landing page][2]